QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Conclusion of Literature Review

-By collating the literature review, the following ideas inspired my research
+By collating the literature review, the following ideas inspired our research
 report:
 - ABM is a powerful tool for simulating complex systems and social phenomena, providing a bottom-up approach to understanding emergent behaviors.